Ferny Grove State High School: Teachers

 Notable teachers at the school include John Howard Amundsen who taught the subjects of manual arts, media and business.
 Amundsen gained notoriety in May 2006, after a stockpile of explosives and detonators were found in his home which caused the school to be evacuated and searched.
 On 10 May 2006, the school was closed for most of the morning as police with sniffer dogs checked classrooms, before they declared it safe for students and staff to resume lessons.
-In a Brisbane court on 11 May 2006, he was charged with fraudulently obtaining 53kg of the explosive substance Powergel.
-He was subsequently charged with preparing a terrorist act, as well as two counts of making a threat and making a hoax threat.
+In a Brisbane court on 11 May 2006, he was charged with fraudulently obtaining 53 kg of the explosive substance Powergel.
+He was charged with preparing a terrorist act, as well as two counts of making a threat and making a hoax threat.
 In February 2007, the charges of terrorism and making a hoax threat were dropped but replaced with new charges of possessing incendiary devices and having dangerous goods in a vehicle.

 Campus

 Location

 The school is located in the suburb of Ferny Grove in Queensland's capital city, Brisbane.
-It is situated on McGinn Road, which is quite close to Ferny Grove State Primary School and the Ferny Grove Railway Station.
+It is situated on McGinn Road, neighbouring Ferny Grove State School and the Ferny Grove Railway Station.

-Grounds and facilities

-The grounds of the school are known for their landscaping and aesthetically pleasing gardens.
-The school occupies a large area of land, and this allows the school have a feel of space, openness and tranquility.
-There is only one building that is not single story, and this demonstrates the contrast of Ferny Grove SHS from the typical hospital-style campuses of other Brisbane Secondary Schools such as St Lawrence's and Brisbane State High.